tensortrade-org/tensortrade/CONTRIBUTING.md

 ## Requesting a Feature

-You can also use Github issues to request features you would like to see in Tensortrader, or changes in the Tensortrader API.
+You can also use Github issues to request features you would like to see in TensorTrade, or changes in the TensorTrade API.

 1. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
-If you're just targeting a minority of users, consider writing an add-on library for Tensortrader.
-It is crucial for Tensortrader to avoid bloating the API and codebase.
+If you're just targeting a minority of users, consider writing an add-on library for TensorTrade.
+It is crucial for TensorTrade to avoid bloating the API and codebase.

 2. Provide code snippets demonstrating the API you have in mind and illustrating the use cases of your feature.
 Of course, you don't need to write any real code at this point!